 According to PTA, only the verified and registered mobile phones will work in Pakistan as the authority will block all other devices after October 20th, 2018 – a deadline earlier provided by the watchdog.

-PTA has further emphasized that the citizens should only use the devices approved by the authority while asserted that strict measures would be taken against the usage of smuggled and non-compliant mobile phones.
+PTA has further emphasized that the citizens should only use the devices approved by the authority while asserting that strict measures would be taken against the usage of smuggled and non-compliant mobile phones.

 Although, PTA is sending SMS to all the mobile phone users in Pakistan, however, If you haven’t received an SMS, no need to worry as PTA has provided three ways to verify your devices with authority.